yerimeeei/binfo1_A/README.md

 ---

 ## 💻 Plans for Own Analysis
 - Analyze the results of CLIP performed with a protein other than LIN28 using the same method.
-When applying Guided Mission 3, you may need to adjust the quantification or filtering methods depending on the experimental approach or protein type.
-Comparing multiple datasets can lead to richer insights.
+When applying Guided Mission 3, I may need to adjust the quantification or filtering methods depending on the experimental approach or protein type.
+By comparing multiple datasets, I could get into richer insights.